Table of Contents

 - The risk of myocardial infarction has been previously shown to be higher in patients with post-traumatic stress disorder, compared to subjects without a previous history of post-traumatic stress disorder.

 - The mental status examination in patients with post-traumatic stress disorder might reveal several abnormalities.
 Mood and concentration are usually impaired.
 Additionally, memory impairment has been observed in patients with post-traumatic stress disorder.
+Mental Symptoms related to medication, substance use or other illness are excluded.
 The risk of concurrent major depressive disorder in women with post-traumatic stress disorder is high.

 Diagnostic Workup for Post-traumatic Stress Disorder

-Laboratory investigations are not useful in the management of post-traumatic stress disorder, but might be indicated for research purposes.
+Laboratory investigations are not useful in the management of post-traumatic stress disorder, but might be indicated for assessment of substance abuse and research purposes.
 Cortisol levels have been found to be decreased in patients with post-traumatic stress disorder.
 Elevated levels of norepinephrine and epinephrine are usually seen in patients with this disorder.

 Endogenous opiates were found to be elevated in patients with post-traumatic stress disorder and are thought to be related to the blunted emotions seen in patients with post-traumatic stress disorder.